-As you can see it is quite the variety and the list still continues, but we feel you get the idea of which foods are more filling than others.
+As you can see it has quite the variety and the list still continues, but you get the idea of which foods are more filling than others.

 6. Wrapping This All Up

-As we mentioned earlier, isn’t life more enjoyable when you feel satiated and not hungry and deprived of food?
 We hope this article cleared up some confusion about satiety and what foods are more satiating than others.
 The bottom line here is pretty much trial and error.
-Experiment with different food sources and see what foods are more filling for you.
-Of course we are not saying to go out and splurge and try a bunch of chocolate or candy.
-We are simply saying do this experiment all while hitting your macronutrient ranges and micronutrients and enjoy life.
-Once you really figure out what food sources keep you full throughout the day, it is a thing of beauty because you are not always thinking about when your next meal is, you are less likely to pick at foods which will hinder weight loss progress, and depriving yourself from certain foods you want.
-As we mentioned earlier, being in a caloric deficit is bad enough, why make it harder on yourself?
+Experiment with different foods and see which foods are more filling for you.
+We’re not telling you to splurge and down a bunch of chocolate or candy.
+We’re simply saying do this experiment while hitting your macronutrient ranges and micronutrients, and enjoy life.
+Once you really figure out what foods keep you full throughout the day, it’s a thing of beauty.
+You won’t always be thinking about your next meal, you’e less likely to pick at foods which hinder weight loss progress, and you’ stop depriving yourself of foods you love.
+Being in a caloric deficit doesn’t have to be torture.
 Be smart about the choices you make on a daily basis to elevate satiety and enjoy the caloric deficit as best as possible while getting lean and ripped!